lucashlc822/data-warehouse-project/README.md

 ---

 ## Data Architecture ✏️
 The data architecture for this project follows the **Medallion Architecture** (Multi-hop Architecture), which consists of the **bronze**, **silver**, and **gold** layers.
 This type of structure involves making incremental improvements to the data quality as it flows through each layer of the architecture.
+The setup for this project is shown below:
 ![Data Architecture](documents/data_architecture.png)

 **Bronze Layer:** 🥉